brianpos/sdc-by-example/1.Basics/terminology.md

     "type": "choice"
 },
 ```
+**Note:** This style could just as easily query anything at all provided that the content returned by the answerExpression is a list of codings.

+This is often used in a similar way to option 8 leveraging launch context or other variables.

 ---

 ### 8. Languages extracted from the patient in the launch context

-*(More advanced functionality)*
+_(More advanced functionality)_

-As with the previous option, uses a fhirpath expression to read the values, however in this case it is reading the values from the launch context.
+As with the previous option, uses a FHIRPath expression in the [answerExpression](https://hl7.org/fhir/uv/sdc/StructureDefinition-sdc-questionnaire-answerExpression.html) extension to select the codings,
+however in this case it is reading the values from a launch context variable that would be provided to the renderer at runtime.

 ```json
 {